shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_novel-peptide-analysis/tutorial.md

 >
 <img src="../../../images/final_summary.png" width=80%>

 This completes the proteogenomics workflow analysis.
-This training workflow uses mouse data but for any other organism the data and the workflow has to be modified accordingly.
+This training workflow uses mouse data.
+For any other organism the data, tool paramters and the workflow will need to be modified accordingly.

-This workflow is also available at z.umn.edu/proteogenomicsgateway.
+This workflow is also available at [Proteogenomics gateway](z.umn.edu/proteogenomicsgateway).

 This workflow was developed by the Galaxy-P team at the University of Minnesota.
 For more information about Galaxy-P or our ongoing work, please visit us at www.galaxyp.org